wetterheidi/upper_winds_open_meteo/README.md

   - Use the top-right measurement tool for distances and bearings.
 - **Coordinate Input**:
   - Open the "Coordinate Input" menu, enter coordinates, and click "Move Marker" to update the location.
+  - Save up to five favorite locations.
 - **Model Selection**:
   - Choose a model from the dropdown; hover over "Forecast Model" for the latest run time.
 - **Time Navigation**:
   - Use the time slider to explore forecasts; disabled for single time steps.
+  - Display historical weather data.
 - **Weather Display**:
   - Enable the wind table with "Show Wind Table" and customize units/interpolation in the settings menu.
 - **Mean Wind**:
   - Adjust altitude limits in the bottom container to calculate mean wind.
 - **Skydiving Features**:
-  - Configure canopy speed, descent rate, leg heights, exit/opening altitudes, and visualize patterns, jump circles, or jump run tracks.
+  - Configure canopy speed, descent rate, leg heights, exit/opening altitudes,number of jumpers and exit separation.
+  - isualize patterns, jump circles, jump run tracks, approach.
+  - Place a cut away finder at the location of the cut away.
+A tooltip shows the displacement, descent time and speed.
+- **GPX Track visualization**:
+  - GPX track visualization with color-coded AGL height (red to green gradient), interactive tooltips showing AGL height, speed, and descent rate.
 - **Download**:
   - Click "Download Table" to save the current table as a text file.